 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 Nicotine is addicting.
 Your body craves it.
 So when you stop smoking or using other nicotine products, you go through nicotine withdrawal.
 During withdrawal, you may feel cranky, anxious, or restless.
 You may be hungrier than usual.
 And you may have trouble concentrating, sleeping, or managing stress.
 Symptoms of withdrawal are at their worst during the first couple of days or so after you quit.
 Some symptoms may last a few weeks or longer.
 Making a plan ahead of time can help you manage withdrawal and cravings for nicotine.
 Medicines and nicotine replacement products like gum or patches can help ease symptoms and cravings.
 This can help you feel better and make it more likely that you won't start using nicotine again.
 Quit-tobacco programs, support groups, and regular exercise may also help.
 It's not easy to quit.
 When you try to stop smoking or using other nicotine products, you go through nicotine withdrawal.
 To help yourself through this time, plan how you will manage your cravings and withdrawal symptoms.
-Tell your family and friends your plan to quit.
-Talk to your doctor about it.
-And be aware of the many organizations and tools that can help you.
-Think about how you will reduce stress.
-Many people smoke because nicotine helps them relax.
-Without the nicotine, they feel uptight and grouchy.
-But there may be better ways to cope with these feelings—ways that may make managing cravings easier.
-Physical activity may help reduce your nicotine cravings and relieve some withdrawal symptoms.
-It doesn't have to be intense activity.
-Mild exercise is fine.
-Being more active also may help you reduce stress.
-The more rested you are, the better you'll feel, and the better you'll be able to cope with the kinds of stress that can make you want to smoke.
-Medicines or nicotine replacement, like nicotine gum or patches, can help you manage nicotine withdrawal and cravings.
-Research shows that they may increase your chances of quitting for good.
-Try chewing on a toothpick or a piece of gum.
-Stop what you're doing, and do something else.
-Or work on a puzzle to keep your hands busy.
-You might want to do something fun with the money you save from not buying nicotine products.
-What else could you do as a reward to help you quit?
-Current as of: November 15, 2023 Author: Ignite Healthwise, LLC Staff Current as of: November 15, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: December 15, 2025 Author: Ignite Healthwise, LLC Staff Current as of: December 15, 2025 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Quitting Smoking: Coping With Cravings and Withdrawal
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2026 Ignite Healthwise, LLC.Quitting Smoking: Coping With Cravings and Withdrawal

 How can you get through it?